TREEcg/specification/specs/2-traversing.md

 When no `shacl:path` is defined, the `tree:value` applies to the `hydra:member` elements, or all of the triples their objects given in the page when no `hydra:member` is available.
 If due to `rdfs:range` incompatibility, the object cannot be compared, the triple automatically becomes not part of the comparison.

-__Informative note__: Not having a `hydra:member` or `shacl:path` may be useful for triple-based indexes such as [Triple Pattern Fragments](https://www.hydra-cg.com/spec/latest/triple-pattern-fragments/).
-In order to support metadata about the triples itself, something like [RDF*](http://blog.liu.se/olafhartig/tag/rdf-star/) would be needed.

 Every node __may__ provide a `tree:remainingItems`.
 A client __may__ use `tree:remainingItems` to estimate the completeness of the downloaded elements to the end-user.

+__Informative note 1__: Not having a `hydra:member` or `shacl:path` may be useful for triple-based indexes such as [Triple Pattern Fragments](https://www.hydra-cg.com/spec/latest/triple-pattern-fragments/).
+In order to support metadata about the triples itself, something like [RDF*](http://blog.liu.se/olafhartig/tag/rdf-star/) would be needed.

-__Informative note__: A client needs to keep a list of already visited pages, as despite this being the Tree Ontology, circular references and back-links are allowed.
+__Informative note 2__: A client needs to keep a list of already visited pages, as despite this being the Tree Ontology, circular references and back-links are allowed.

 ## Relation